-Chaplets are used to support the cores inside the mold cavity to take care of its own weight.
+Chaplets are used to support the cores inside the mold cavity to take care of their own weight.

 To get hollow parts from the casting process, the core is to be placed in the casting cavity such that molten metal surrounds around the core and thereby we get a hollow component.

-The diagram of Sand Casting Process was presented below.
+The diagram of the Sand Casting Process was presented below.

 Sand is to be rammed in Cope and Drag which are metal boxes and are to be placed one on the other.

 As we have two patterns.
-One is Solid piece pattern and the other is Split Pattern.
+One is a Solid piece pattern and the other is Split Pattern.

 The patterns, sprue, riser are to be removed from the molding boxes such that cavities or passages will form.